cjc1103/Audio-Archive-Toolbox/README.md

  *     Note: Only FLAC files in the <bitrate> and <raw> directories are processed,
  *       other files are ignored
  * (4) Join tracked wav files into one contiguous wav file.
- *     o Tracked wav files must be in a subdirectory named "<bitrate"
+ *     o Tracked wav files must be in a subdirectory named "<bitrate>"
  *     o Joined wav file will be written to the parent directory
  * (5) Delete source WAV directories ("<bitrate>") and raw WAV audio directory ("Audio")
  *     Note: A FLAC backup copy of each wav file is verified before the wav